 4.6 Mitigation activities that address risk drivers

 Table 6 below summarizes each mitigation activity along with risk driver that it addresses.
-Section 5 goes into more detail for each mitigation activity.
+Table 2 provides an overview and Section 5 goes into more detail for each mitigation activity.

 Table 6 - Mitigation activities that address risk drivers